The Utahraptor Project

 WHAT WE WILL DO

 We have a nine ton rock and it’s time to find out what’s inside!
 The only way is to carefully reveal the bones, stabilize them with chemical solutions, and remove them from the rock using specialized tools – a subdiscipline of paleontology known as preparation.
 The amazing bones that have already been prepared indicate this is going to be a really exciting project with frequent new discoveries along the way!
-Help us to make this project happen so that we can show the bones prepared live in a popular museum setting, and join us as the scientific process unfolds on our Raptor Blog where we'll share both discoveries and scientific insight.
+Help us to make this project happen so that we can show the bones prepared live in a popular museum setting, and join us as the scientific process unfolds online where we'll share both discoveries and scientific insight.
 We’re asking for your support so that we can gain the maximum amount of scientific data during preparation, and provide an exciting educational window into this important paleontological project.
 With your donations, we plan to provide you with a compelling story in pictures and in words as we dissect an interesting scientific puzzle in front of your eyes.

 A baby Utahraptor bone (premaxilla with teeth) from the block.
 This single bone represents a few days of careful work under a microscope.